Understanding SQL Injection

 SELECT * FROM users WHERE username = 'admin' AND password = 'password';

-This query is used to authenticate a user with the provided username and password.
+This query authenticates a user with the provided username and password.

 2.2 Injecting Malicious SQL Commands

-Attackers inject malicious SQL code into the query by manipulating user input.
-This malicious code often takes advantage of logical operators like OR, --, or ;.
+Attackers inject malicious SQL by manipulating input, often using operators like OR, --, or ;.

 Malicious SQL Injection Example